saucelabs/sauce-docs/docs/basics/integrations/deque.md

 [Deque's axe™](https://www.deque.com/axe/) is one of the world's leading digital accessibility toolkits.
 The `axe-core` library provided by Deque allows you to inject functionality into your tests in order to scan content and return an `a11y` score.

 Below is a guide to set up the Sauce Labs integration.
-This integration allows you to run your accessibility tests, using axe™, on our platform.
+This integration allows you to run your accessibility tests on our platform with axe™.

 :::info why should you care about accessibility testing?
 Check out the [Deque Accessibility Guide](https://www.deque.com/web-accessibility-beginners-guide/#what-is-a11y) for further information.